Club.Welcome to the Axminster Woodturners Club

 Our numbers vary but typically there are between 40 and 50 members.
 On average we have over 30 people at each meeting.
 The demonstrations are supported by AV equipment so everyone can get the most out of what's being shown and said.

 If you are thinking about joining a Woodturning Club please contact us or simply come along and see what goes on.
 Details of the costs involved are shown here.
+All new members are required to complete a Club application form as well as an AWGB form.

 We usually hold separate training sessions in the early months of the year to support less experienced members as well as to help experienced turners to develop new areas of expertise.
 The programme for this varies, subject to demand.